Improved Coherence in Optically-Defined Niobium Trilayer Junction Qubits: Acknowledgements

 The authors thank P. Duda and J. Martinez for assistance with fabrication development, and S. Anferov for assistance with air-free techniques.
+We acknowledge useful discussions with G. Catelani.
 This work is supported by the U.S. Department of Energy Office of Science National Quantum Information Science Research Centers as part of the Q-NEXT center, and partially supported by the University of Chicago Materials Research Science and Engineering Center, which is funded by the National Science Foundation under Grant No. DMR-1420709.
 This work made use of the Pritzker Nanofabrication Facility of the Institute for Molecular Engineering at the University of Chicago, which receives support from Soft and Hybrid Nanotechnology Experimental (SHyNE) Resource (NSF ECCS-2025633).